-When I removed the all common words from the list of, only 153 roots remained with their matches in different languages.
-Again, it was estimated the number of common words in pairs of languages, and the degree of their proximity to each other more has beeb presented more clearly.
-On the basis of these results a first graphical model of kinship of Slavic languages was built and it is represented in the figure below.
+When I removed all common words from the list, only 153 roots remained with their matches in different languages.
+Again, it was estimated the number of common words in pairs of languages, and the degree of their proximity to each other has been presented more clearly.
+On the basis of these results, a first graphical model of the kinship of Slavic languages was built and it is represented in the figure below.

-Inspired by this idea, during about six months I was compilling on the basis of bilingual dictionaries a table of already eight Slavic languages, adding to Polish, Belarusian, Russian, Czech, Slovak, Ukrainian, Serbo-Croatian and Bulgarian, which I considered earlier, also the Slovenian language.
-Re-count allowed to get a graphical model of kinship, which was similar to the made priot.
+Inspired by this idea, for about six months I was compiling on the basis of bilingual dictionaries a table of already eight Slavic languages, adding to Polish, Belarusian, Russian, Czech, Slovak, Ukrainian, Serbo-Croatian, and Bulgarian, which I considered earlier, also the Slovenian language.
+Re-count allowed to get a graphical model of kinship, which was similar to the one made prior.
 Since there is a clear relationship between the distance and the number of words, it has become clear that the model reflects the location of the areas of the individual Slavic languages at their formation.
-Knowing already on the literature of testimony of ancient historians who divided all the Slavs into two large groups, the boundary between the settlements of which was allegedly the Dniester River, I assumed that the boundaries between first Slavic areas should be the river.
-Such areas are not found neither in the basin of the Dnieter or in the catchment of the Lower Dnieper, where I assumed location of the common Slavic territory.
+Knowing already on the literature of testimony of ancient historians who divided all the Slavs into two large groups, the boundary between the settlements of which was allegedly the Dniester River, I assumed that the boundaries between the first Slavic areas should be the river.
+Such areas are not found either in the basin of the Dniester or in the catchment of the Lower Dnieper, where I assumed the location of the common Slavic territory.
 So the search was moved further north and here the resulting model can be placed in the middle basin of the Dnieper, where its tributaries form a branched network of real limited areas.
 When the location of the settlements of the Slavs was confirmed by already known results of other studies, I became convinced of the effectiveness of the inventive method.
 In this case, it had to be somehow called.
-Nothing better as definition "graphic-analytecsal" occurred.
+Nothing better as definition "graphic-analytical" occurred.

 By the time I met also with the F.T.
 Zhilko (1908 – 1995), the disgraced Ukrainian linguist, who was driven by colleagues from the Ukrainian Institute of Linguistics, on suspicion of "nationalism".
-After that he settled in the town of Pushkino near Moscow, which was not far from my place of service.
+After that, he settled in the town of Pushkino near Moscow, which was not far from my place of service.
 In Moscow, no one ever accused him of nationalism, and he continued his scientific work without interference, except with the ideological constraints that were typical for all linguists.
-At least he did presentations at scientific conferencestherefore I could to meet him.
-Later during my trips to Moscow from Lviv, where I lived after my srvice in army, I always visited him and he took with attention to my first publication, and gave the addresses of some linguists, who, in his opinion, could be interested in my work.
+At least he did presentations at scientific conferences, therefore, I could meet him.
+Later during my trips to Moscow from Lviv, where I lived after my service in the army, I always visited him and he took with attention to my first publication and gave the addresses of some linguists, who, in his opinion, could be interested in my work.
 I sent them the prints of my article but received no answer.
 Needless to say, I was also trying to enterest Ukrainian scientists with my research, mainly in Lviv.
-I contacted with linguists of Franko University and the Institute of Social Sciences of the Ukrainian SSR.
+I contacted linguists of Franko University and the Institute of Social Sciences of the Ukrainian SSR.
 In particular, I twice met with D.H.
 Hrynchyshyn and T.I.
 Panko (1935 – 1995) but no cooperation was reached.
 I had closer contact with Victor Moyseenko who at first was ready to criticize my methods, but after my explanation decided to give my work on the court of his students.
-Decision of "the court" I did not get as Moyseenko left for Budapest soon.
-Considerably more interest in my research was shown by Kalynets Irina (1940 – 2012), and get to know Yaroslav Dashkevych (1926 – 2010) with.
-However, the influential circles in national scientist was skeptical, as well as other authority Yuri Shevelev (1908 – 2002), whom my article was delivered up in America.
-Their attitude greatly affected to consider me as an amateur researcher who deals with unimportant matters by dubious methods.
-Meanwhile I prepared a new article for the same journal "Proceedings…", hoping on publication in the next issue after the jubilee, but suddenly in the publication I was denied.
-Rejection letter is fed below.
+The decision of "the court" I did not get as Moyseenko left for Budapest soon.
+Considerably more interest in my research was shown by Kalynets Irina (1940 – 2012), and get to know Yaroslav Dashkevych (1926 – 2010).
+However, the influential circles in national scientists were skeptical, as well as other authority Yuri Shevelev (1908 – 2002), whom my article was delivered up in America.
+Their attitude greatly affected me to consider me as an amateur researcher who deals with unimportant matters by dubious methods.
+Meanwhile, I prepared a new article for the same journal "Proceedings…", hoping for publication in the next issue after the jubilee, but suddenly in the publication, I was denied.
+A rejection letter is fed below.

-Well aware of good attitude toward me, I realized that the reason for the refusal was in other, because the novelty of the proposed article was not only in the use of graphic-analytical method for the study of Indo-European languages, but also in the wonderful coincidence of territories of formation of the Slavic and Indo-European languages.
+Well aware of good attitude toward me, I realized that the reason for the refusal was in other because the novelty of the proposed article was not only in the use of the graphic-analytical method for the study of Indo-European languages but also in the wonderful coincidence of territories of formation of the Slavic and Indo-European languages.
 Having made necessary changes, I posted the same text in the journal "Problems of Linguistics".
-Quite quickly I got a rejection letter and review of a scholar, whose name I was not informed.
+Quite quickly I got a rejection letter and review of a scholar, whose name I was not informed of.
 I think it has been written by Trubachov.
 Below I give the final part of the report with the errors that are there and give the author's negligence.

 Formally the reviewer was right something, but minor simplifications that were made in the postulates have been made to characterize the overall development of languages without going into details.
-Known phenomenon when "one does not see forest beyond trees" was avoided by me deliberately, what the reviewer didn't understood.
+The known phenomenon when "one does not see the forest beyond trees" was avoided by me deliberately, which the reviewer didn't understand.
 In addition, he was guided by the conclusions of the authorities certainly from the last century, when historical linguistics only take their first steps, that is, when, for example, the Ukrainian language was still considered a dialect of Russian.